darshanraju/RockPaperScissors-test-project/README.md

 Nice to have, but not necessary.

 - Make it a utility whereby any 2 people can decide to play against each other.
 (DONE)
 - Reduce gas costs as much as possible.
+(Attempted)
 - Let players bet their previous winnings.
 (DONE)
 - How can you entice players to play, knowing that they may have their funds stuck in the contract if they face an uncooperative player?
 (DONE)
 - Include any tests using Hardhat.
 (DONE)